 Bowling Green Lane, Knighton, Powys, LD7 1DR

-Woodland activity site between Leominster & Ludlow with Paintball & Junior Paintball, Quad Bike Trekking, Junior Quads, Aerial Tree Trekking, Quick Jump, Zip Wire, Climbing & Monkey Climbing, Clay Pigeon Shooting, Raft Building, Low Rope Adventure Trail, Target Shooting Range.
+Woodland activity site between Leominster & Ludlow with Paintball & Junior Paintball, Quad Bike Trekking, Junior Quads, High Ropes, Quick Jump, Zip Wire, Monkey Climbing, Clay Pigeon Shooting, Raft Building, Low Rope Adventure Trail, Target Shooting Range, Family Woodland Krypton Challenge.

 Children’s Holiday Activity days & Teen Paintball Days.
-Stag and Hen Glamping weekends, Children’s Parties, School Groups & Residentials, Junior Rugby Tours, Corporate Team Building Away Days & Corporate Camps.
+Family Days out, Stag and Hen Glamping weekends, Children’s Parties, School Groups & Residentials, Junior Rugby Tours, Corporate Team Building Away Days & Corporate Camps.

 Tel: 01568 780111